opsschool/curriculum/boot_process_101.rst

 The next major function of the BIOS is to determine which device to use, to start an operating system.
-A typical BIOS can read boot information from the following devices, and will boot from the first device that gives a successful response.
+A typical BIOS can read boot information from the following devices, and will boot from the first device that provides a successful response.
 The order of devices to scan can be set in the BIOS:

 * Floppy Disks